Razerblade36/CS_146_C/README.md

-This is our first c repo
+This is our first cs 146 c repo